Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An example of a reflected BSDE

 Instead of using the penalization method~\cite{ElKaroui}, we extend the deep BSDE solver so that it learns the process $(L_t, t\in[0,T])$ directly in addition to $Y_0$ and $(Z_t,t\in[0,T])$.
 We adopt the loss function \bea |\Phi(X_T)-\wh{Y}_T|^2+w\int_0^T \max(\Phi(X_t)-\wh{Y}_t,0)^2 dt \nn \eea where the weight $w:=2.0/T$ is used to take a balance between the terminal and the lateral conditions.
 Remember that $\wh{Y}$ is the forwardly simulated process based on the estimated $Y_0$ and $(Z_t,L_t)_{t\in[0,T]}$.
 We apply $dL_t$ to update the process $\wh{Y}$ only when $\wh{Y}_t\leq \Phi(X_t)$ so that we can avoid the explicit inclusion of the second condition of (\ref{eq-RBSDE}) into the loss function.

-Since it is impossible to make the loss function exactly zero, the weight $w$ slightly affects the estimated $Y_0$ (as well as the size of the loss function). \begin{remark} Changing the code for the penalization method~\cite{ElKaroui} is very simple.
-The solution of the penalized BSDE, which is obtained by replacing $L_T-L_t$ with \be \frac{1}{\ep}\int_t^T \max(\Phi(X_s)-Y_s,0)ds~, \ee is known to converge to that of (\ref{eq-RBSDE}) in the limit of $\ep\downarrow 0$.
-Although there is no need to estimate the process $L$, we have found that the numerical results depend quite sensitively on the size of $\ep$, and hence not recommendable in general.
-It is useful, however, for double checking the correct implementation by comparing the numerical results. \end{remark}
+\begin{remark} Since it is impossible to make the loss function exactly zero, the weight factor $w$ slightly affects the estimated $Y_0$ (as well as the size of the loss function).
+For the two examples we shall see below, halving the weight factor $w$ to $1.0/T$ lowers the American option prices by roughly 1.0\%. \end{remark}